ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 ```

 The message is made of the following blocks:
-- *EventIdentification* (line 2 to 5): Element of the details of the event including the timestamp.
+- *EventIdentification*: Element with event related information including the timestamp.
-- *ActiveParticipant* (line 6 to 8): Element of the primary system application initiating the request.
+- *ActiveParticipant*: Element of information related to the primary system performing the query.
-- *ActiveParticipant* (line 9 to 11): Element with information on the authenticated user initiating the request.
+- *ActiveParticipant*: Element with information on the authenticated user initiating the request.
-- *ActiveParticipant* (line 12 to 14): Element with information on the responding service endpoint.
+- *ActiveParticipant*: Element with information on the responding service endpoint.
-- *ParticipantObjectIdentification* (line 16 to 19): Element with information on the request message including a UUencoded copy of the request message.
+- *ParticipantObjectIdentification*: Element with request message related information including a UUencoded copy of the query.

+**TODO**:
+- update the link to the Gazelle Security Suite
+- use real world example

 # Security Requirements